 - Blocked or missing fallopian tubes or other tubal problems

 - A male partner who has been diagnosed with male factor infertility

 - An inability to produce healthy eggs coupled with a willingness to use donor eggs as part of the IVF process

-It is also important that you understand before you commit to undergoing IVF that successful pregnancy is not assured even among the most favorable candidates.
-Some patients require several IVF cycles to achieve successful pregnancy, while others never achieve pregnancy at all.
+It is also important that you understand before committing to undergoing IVF that successful pregnancy is not assured even among the most favorable candidates.
+Some patients require several IVF cycles to achieve a successful pregnancy, while others never achieve pregnancy at all.
 Some have immediate success.
 There are absolutely no guarantees.
-While we encourage patients to be hopeful and to maintain faith, we also want them to be psychologically and emotionally prepared for the possibility that IVF treatment will not be successful.
+While we encourage patients to be hopeful and maintain faith, we also want them to be psychologically and emotionally prepared for the possibility that IVF treatment will not be successful.

 Find Out Whether You Are a Good Candidate for IVF

 To learn whether you are a good candidate for IVF, please contact Pacific Fertility Center - Los Angeles today.